 LONELINESS IS MAKING US ILL

 What’s scary to me, is that the isolation we feel can often be caused because we hate the way our life has become.
 We reject it so much causing us to feel isolated from ourselves.
 We project this out onto the rest of the world and use the illness as the excuse.
-Is this the reason the world is suffering from the loneliness epidemic?
+Is this the real cause of the loneliness of chronic illness?

 What we often don’t realise is that loneliness even causes us to be sick!
 According to the Journal Perspectives On Psychology, feeling lonely on a daily basis can shorten your lifespan by 26%!